OlivierLD/Passe-Coque/code/wind.generator/README.md

 - A capacitor to smooth it down.
 - A tension regulator to finally get a 5V output (as expected here).

+> _Note_: On the diagram below, we've wired only one coil (the right one).
+> The second one (on the left side) can obviously be wired too, the same way.
+> Then it would be your job to merge the two, serially, or parallely.

 ![Wiring](./images/01_bb.png)

 > _Note_: The rectifier bridge (like a `KBP 307 IC`) is **NOT** represented on the diagram above.
 It looks like this: